Duel Mode: 1v1 Competitive Sudoku

 Duel mode sits at the heart of Sudoku Royale's competitive ecosystem.
 It is the mode that most directly measures your skill against another individual, and it is where many players spend the majority of their time.
 The global leaderboard reflects your performance across all competitive modes, but Duel results provide the most granular picture of your improvement over time.

 For players who are new to competitive sudoku, Duel mode is often the best starting point.
-It is less overwhelming than a 10-player Battle Royale, the matches are shorter, and the 1v1 format makes it easy to understand why you won or lost.
-As you build confidence and skill, you can branch out into Battle Royale for a more intense challenge.
+It is less overwhelming than a crowded 18-player Battle Royale, and the 1v1 format makes it easy to understand why you won or lost.
+As you build confidence and skill, you can branch out into Battle Royale and Tournament for a bigger-field challenge.

 For a complete overview of strategies that apply across all competitive modes, see our tips for winning in Sudoku Royale.
 And for more about how the ranking and tier system works, visit the ranking system guide.